cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/README.md

 ![pipeline](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/blob/master/Images/pipeline.png)

+*Summary of the Unsupervised Feature Learning Pipeline, in which centroids are learned via K-Means from patches of spectrogram images and these centroids are set as convolutional filters in a CNN or CRNN.
+Image Source: [Towards the Automatic Classification of Avian Flight Calls for Bioacoustic Monitoring](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0166866)

 In addition, in an ideal scenario, the number of filters in the second and/or first convolutional layers would have been set to a greater value such as 512, enabling an increase in features given to the classifier.
 A larger set of model hyperparameters could have also been further optimized and the number of epochs of no improvement for the early stopping technique extended to a larger value such as 10, which would have allowed the instances of the CRNN to train for more epochs and achieve higher AUC scores.

 An experiment, for example, was conducted in which the number of epochs of no improvement for early stopping was set to 5 (instead of the default of 1 used in the k-fold cross-validation procedure, which typically terminated training before epoch 100 and yielded the AUC scores reported in the preceding table).
 With the number of epochs of no improvement set to 5, model performance on the validation set continuously improved even through epoch 200, demonstrating the potential of the CRNN to achieve significantly higher AUC scores than the baseline model given greater computational resources.